seek-oss/braid-design-system/.changeset/few-planets-invite.md

 **Toggle:** Add `togglePosition` prop

-Introductions the `togglePosition` prop, enabling the toggle to be positioned either before or after the label text.
+Introduces the `togglePosition` prop, enabling the toggle to either be `leading` or `trailing` its label text.

-- `togglePosition="leading"` -  positions the toggle before the label text.
-- `togglePosition="trailing"` - positions the toggle after the label text.

 **EXAMPLE USAGE:**
 ```jsx